 "With this additional profit from the sale, we were able to plan even more renovations for their new home."

 With a selection made on a larger, ranch style house to move into, we were ready to get to work.
 Some spaces in the house had been updated not long ago but others still needed some work.
 In the main bathroom, we decided to replace the older countertop and transform it from a single to a double sink vanity.
-The sink inside the shower/bathroom area would then be removed and would leave more space inside.
+The sink inside the bathroom was removed, leaving more space inside.
 With some added light fixtures, the space was brightened up and made much more functional for the couple.

-From the main bathroom, the light and feeling of tranquility flowed into the bedroom space where we updated the look with new pendant lights and staging furniture that filled the space with design and a spa-like feeling of serenity.
+From the main bathroom, the light and feeling of tranquility flowed into the bedroom space where we updated the look with new pendant lights and staging furniture that filled the space with a relaxing, spa-like feeling of serenity.

 To continue meeting the needs of Jairo and Brittany's growing family, we also wanted to make sure to create a space that could cater to all of their homeschooling needs.
 Just off the side of the kitchen, we had the perfect space to dedicate to a homeschool workstation.
-Jon set to work designing a custom table for the children.
+Jon got right to work designing a custom table for the children.
 He came up with the idea of a pentagonal table that could give a designated workspace to each child.
-When the kids had to work individually though, the table could be pulled apart, with every desk on its own set of wheels.
+When the kids had to work individually though, the table could be pulled apart, with every desk moving away on its own set of wheels.
 With a large bay window looking out to the yard space, this area was perfect for accommodating the angular table when it was pushed together or when it was used as separate desks.
 In order to maintain balance between home and school, Jon also made sure to create a cubby space in each desk, where the children could put their school books and papers away at the end of the day.
-The table was yet another piece that brought design and functionality together and helped turn this house into the kind of home that met all the needs of this family.
+The table was yet another piece that brought design and functionality together, helping turn this house into one that could meet all the needs of this family.

 To the right of this work area, the living room was set up with high cathedral-style ceilings which were already highlighted by a single beam running through the center of the room.
-In order to really accentuate the high ceilings, we decided to wrap the current beam with reclaimed wood.
-With the added funds from the sale of their first home, we were able to plan even more for this room though, and decided to add even more beams to highlight the ceilings.
-After consulting with the experts from The Reclaimed Wood Shop in Houston, we decided to go with one thicker beam in the center of the ceiling and then four slightly smaller beams off to the side, highlighting just how high these ceilings reached.
+In order to really accentuate the high ceilings, we decided to wrap the current beam with reclaimed wood and add even more beams to highlight the ceilings.
+After consulting with the experts from The Reclaimed Wood Shop in Houston, we decided to go with one thicker beam in the center of the ceiling and then four slightly smaller beams off to the side, emphasizing just how high these ceilings reached.
 The beams from The Reclaimed Wood Shop were made to look distressed after construction, with custom markings and engravings added to the wood.
 With some stain added to finish the look, the beams were installed and essentially became a work of art on the ceilings of Jairo and Brittany’s living room.